Sexual Health A-Z: Everything You Need To Know

 Also known as vaginal microbiota or vaginal microbiome, this refers to the microorganisms that inhabit the vagina, of which the amount and type of bacteria have important implications on overall health.

-Heads up, we’ll be updating this regularly but if you’ve got any burning questions or think we've missed anything out, feel free to drop us a DM over on Instagram, start a new topic over on the HANX Life forum, or email us at email@example.com.
+- We update this glossary regularly but if you’ve got any burning questions or think we've missed anything out, why not start a new topic over on the HANX Life forum?